9spokes/open-platform-docs/source/includes/accounting/_bills.md

 ### Field Description

-> Below is the schema definition for a `account-balance` record
+> Below is the schema definition for a `bills` record

 ```json